 Listed companies in South Africa operate within a robust and flexible governance framework comprising statutes, regulations, common law, and both international and South African codes of best practice.2

-The Companies Act 71 of 2008 is the primary source of company law in South Africa.
+The Companies Act 71 of 2008 is the primary source of company law.
 Each public company is constituted in accordance with the Companies Act and its constitutional document, the memorandum of incorporation (MOI), which establishes the company's capacity, legal powers and governance.3

-Public companies whose securities are listed on the Johannesburg Stock Exchange (JSE),4 South Africa's main securities exchange, must adhere to various requirements imposed on them by the Listings Requirements of the JSE (Listings Requirements).
-Given the high levels of public interest in such companies, the Companies Act and the Listings Requirements together impose a demanding accountability and transparency regime.
+Public companies whose securities are listed on the Johannesburg Stock Exchange (JSE),4 South Africa's main securities exchange, must adhere to various requirements imposed on them by the Listings Requirements of the JSE (the Listings Requirements).
+Given the high levels of public interest in these companies, the Companies Act and the Listings Requirements together impose a demanding accountability and transparency regime.

 i Board structure and practices

-The Companies Act requires public companies to constitute an audit committee.11 Public, state-owned and certain significant private companies (i.e., those that have attained a certain 'public interest score' derived from factors such as annual turnover, workforce size, and nature and extent of activities) are required to appoint a social and ethics (S&E) committee.12 Under the Listings Requirements, 'King compliant' audit, remuneration and S&E committees are mandatory.
-Risk and nomination committees are only encouraged, although JSE-listed companies constitute such committees in practice.
+The Companies Act requires public companies to constitute an audit committee.11 Public, state-owned and certain significant private companies (i.e., those that have attained a certain 'public interest score' derived from factors such as annual turnover, workforce size, and nature and extent of activities) are required to appoint a social and ethics (S&E) committee.12 Under the Listings Requirements, King-compliant audit, remuneration and S&E committees are mandatory.
+Risk and nomination committees are only encouraged, although JSE-listed companies constitute these committees in practice.

-JSE-listed companies must appoint a chairperson (or a lead independent director, in the event that the chair is not an independent non-executive) to lead the board, as well as a CEO to lead management.
+JSE-listed companies must appoint a chair (or a lead independent director, in the event that the chair is not an independent non-executive) to lead the board, as well as a chief executive officer (CEO) to lead management.
 As independence is considered essential to the proper fulfilment of the chair's role, the Listings Requirements insist that these positions be held by separate individuals.
-However, in certain limited instances, a dispensation may be granted by the JSE allowing an executive chair to be appointed on a temporary basis.
+However, in certain limited instances, a dispensation may be granted by the JSE allowing an executive chair to be appointed temporarily.

 Non-executive directors have no automatic right to remuneration.
-Rather, the Companies Act provides that the company may pay its directors for their service in such capacity only in accordance with a special resolution approved by the shareholders within the previous two years.
-As such, the Companies Act places the decision of whether to remunerate individual directors squarely in shareholders' hands, with a view to curtail excessive compensation and encourage good corporate governance.
+Rather, the Companies Act provides that a company may pay its directors for their service in such capacity only in accordance with a special resolution approved by the shareholders within the previous two years.
+As such, the Companies Act places the decision of whether to remunerate individual directors squarely in shareholders' hands, with a view to curtailing excessive compensation and encouraging good corporate governance.

 Appointment, nomination, removal and term of office

-Shareholders have the right to remove a director for any reason by way of an ordinary resolution (which requires a simple majority threshold) adopted at a shareholders' meeting by those entitled to exercise voting rights in such director's election.
+Shareholders have the right to remove a director for any reason by way of an ordinary resolution (which requires a simple majority threshold) adopted at a shareholders' meeting by those entitled to exercise voting rights in the election of the director.
 To mitigate against the risk of director entrenchment, the Companies Act states that this shareholder right prevails despite anything to the contrary contained in a company's MOI or rules, or in any other agreement.14

-The board is also empowered to remove a director by way of resolution, but only on prescribed grounds pertaining to such director's fitness to hold office, namely where the director has: (1) become ineligible or disqualified in terms of the Companies Act (e.g., where the director is labouring under a legal disability, or has been convicted of a dishonesty-related offence); (2) become meaningfully incapacitated; or (3) been neglectful or derelict in the performance of his or her functions as a director.15
+The board is also empowered to remove a director by way of resolution, but only on prescribed grounds pertaining to the director's fitness to hold office, namely if the director has (1) become ineligible or disqualified in terms of the Companies Act (e.g., if the director is labouring under a legal disability, or has been convicted of a dishonesty-related offence), (2) become meaningfully incapacitated or (3) been neglectful or derelict in the performance of his or her functions as a director.15

-The fiduciary duties of directors, as well as the duty of care and skill, have been partially codified in the Companies Act.
+The fiduciary duties of directors, and the duty of care and skill, have been partially codified in the Companies Act.
 However, the common law principles are preserved, informing the interpretation of, and filling gaps in, the statutory provisions.

 All directors, be they executive or non-executive, owe the same fiduciary duties individually and directly to the company.
-A 'director' (which encompasses alternate directors, prescribed officers and members of board committees) must exercise his or her powers and functions in good faith and for a proper purpose, and in the best interests of the company.16 At common law, the duty to act in good faith and in the best interests of the company is the paramount and overarching fiduciary duty from which all others flow.
-These duties are to: (1) act within designated powers; (2) maintain and exercise unfettered discretion and independent judgement; and (3) avoid conflicts of interest.
+A 'director' (which encompasses deputy directors, prescribed officers and members of board committees) must exercise his or her powers and functions in good faith and for a proper purpose, and in the best interests of the company.17 At common law, the duty to act in good faith and in the best interests of the company is the paramount and overarching fiduciary duty from which all others flow.
+These duties are to (1) act within designated powers, (2) maintain and exercise unfettered discretion and independent judgement, and (3) avoid conflicts of interest.

-The Companies Act has incorporated, and in some ways expanded upon, this latter integral common-law fiduciary duty.
-It prescribes that directors must: (1) not use their company position, or any information obtained while acting in such capacity, to gain a personal advantage or knowingly cause harm to the company or a subsidiary thereof;17 and (2) fully disclose any material personal financial interest that they may have in respect of any matter to be considered at a board meeting, and if present at the meeting, recuse themselves so as not to take part in the deliberation of the matter.18
+The Companies Act has incorporated, and in some ways expanded on, this latter integral common law fiduciary duty.
+It prescribes that directors must (1) not use their company position, or any information obtained while acting in that capacity, to gain a personal advantage or knowingly cause harm to the company or a subsidiary thereof,18 and (2) fully disclose any material personal financial interest that they may have in respect of any matter to be considered at a board meeting and, if present at the meeting, recuse themselves so as not to take part in the deliberation of the matter.19

-While our courts draw no distinction between executive and non-executive directors when applying fiduciary duties, the duty of care and skill provides a court with scope to weigh the director's specific role and function within the company.
-Section 76 of the Companies Act requires that a director should at all times act with the degree of care, skill and diligence that may reasonably be expected of a person: (1) carrying out the same functions; and (2) with the general knowledge, skill and experience of that director.
+Although South African courts draw no distinction between executive and non-executive directors when applying fiduciary duties, the duty of care and skill provides a court with scope to weigh a director's specific role and function within a company.
+Section 76 of the Companies Act requires that a director should at all times act with the degree of care, skill and diligence that may reasonably be expected of a person who is (1) carrying out the same functions and (2) with the general knowledge, skill and experience of that director.

-In order to promote innovation and encourage calculated risk-taking by entrepreneurs, the Companies Act has adopted a US-style 'business judgment rule', which guards against court interference in directors' honest errors of judgment.
-In essence, the rule provides that a director is deemed to have satisfied his or her duties if such director made an informed, unconflicted decision that he or she genuinely and rationally believed was in the best interests of the company.
+To promote innovation and encourage calculated risk-taking by entrepreneurs, the Companies Act has adopted a US-style business judgement rule, which guards against court interference in directors' honest errors of judgement.
+In essence, the rule provides that a director is deemed to have satisfied his or her duties if that director made an informed, unconflicted decision that he or she genuinely and rationally believed was in the best interests of the company.

-Section 77 lists specific instances where a director may incur liability, including where a director knowingly: (1) acted without authority on behalf of the company; (2) acquiesced in the reckless trading of the company's business; (3) conducted an act calculated to defraud stakeholders; or (4) was party to false or misleading communications to the market.
+Section 77 lists specific instances where a director may incur liability, including when a director knowingly (1) acted without authority on behalf of the company, (2) acquiesced in the reckless trading of the company's business, (3) carried out an act calculated to defraud stakeholders, or (4) was party to false or misleading communications to the market.